yell0w4x/cobra/README.md

 ./run-tests --unit
 ```

 The above will run unit tests.
-To run end-to-end tests run as follows.
+To execute end-to-end tests run is as follows.
 Note that docker must reside in the system.
-To install it on Ubuntu `wget -qO- https://get.docker.com | sudo bash`.
+To install it on Ubuntu use `wget -qO- https://get.docker.com | sudo bash`.
-On Manjaro (Arch) `sudo pacman -S docker`.
+On Manjaro (Arch) issue `sudo pacman -S docker`.

 ```bash
 ./run-tests --e2e --folder-id goolge-drive-folder-id --key path/to/google-service-account-key.json